iSaluki/phhs6/content/sixth/Business/Units/nd/InventoryTurnover.md

 2) State two types of comparison used in ratio analysis

    - Direct comparisons of ratios – works within an industry
-   - Historial comparisons - look at trends between companies
+   - Historical comparisons – look at trends between companies

 3) Explain three reasons why comparisons of ratios may provide misleading results.